Last Updated on November 1, 2022 by Christine Kaaloa

 Village owners trek for days to bring their herds to market.
 Some animals don’t get sold and have to make the long journey back to their village; some livestock don’t survive the journey.

 Another part of the camel fair worth noting are the horse camps.
 Average to famous horse camps come out to show off their best breeds.
 Some horses are champions from the Rajasthan and Punjab regions, others can come from royal Indian families.
-Horses range from average to rare breeds, such as the Mawari horse, a breed whose ears pique inward.
-These horses are descended from Indian and Arabian horses and can be very valuable for spiritual occasions and breeders.(Watch the video)
+Horses range from average to rare breeds, such as the Marwari horse, a breed whose ears pique inward.
+These horses are descended from Indian and Arabian horses and can be very valuable for spiritual occasions and exotic and passionate horses for breeders.(Watch the video) Historically, they were ridden by nobles into war and were bred for war due to their keen sense of hearing, a strong sense of direction and fiery, independent spirit.

 • Sunscreen is not a common item sold in India.
 Pack it with you.
 If you’ll be visiting the camels/dunes, you’ll be glad to have it.